 All bus-riding students must complete a Bus Rider Registration form and adhere to the Bus Rider Guidelines as set forth by the Guthrie Public Schools Transportation Department.
 Since the bus driver is fully responsible for matters of safety, he/she is given full authority over all students on his/her bus.
 Students are to ride only the bus assigned to them.
-The transportation department must approve any changes.
+The Transportation Department must approve any changes.
 Misbehavior endangers the safety of the riders and the driver.

-Since school transportation is a PRIVILEGE, you may be required to walk or provide your own transportation.
+Since school transportation is a PRIVILEGE, a student may be required to walk or provide their own transportation.